Choirless/choirlessapi/API.md

 ### GET /user

-Fetch a user by known userId and the choirs they have joined.
+Fetch a user by known userId.

 Parameters: